-National organizations having an active program or programs with a financial relationship with affiliates in at least 45 states.
-One applicant must be clearly indicated as the primary applicant.
-Capacity to operate programs with tribes in multiple states and tribal jurisdictions.
-Targeted youth must be younger than age 18.
-The federal amount requested is within the allowable limits of as much as \$2 million.
-What an Application Should Include: Application for Federal Assistance (SF-424) (see page10) Program Narrative/Abstract Format (see page 11) Format (double spaced, 12-point standard font, 1" standard margins, narrative is 30 pages or less) Statement of the Problem Performance Measures Requirements Program Design and Implementation Capabilities/Competencies Budget Detail Worksheet and Budget Narrative (see page 14) Indirect Cost Rate Agreement (see page 14) Tribal Authorizing Resolution (see page 15) Additional Attachments (see page 15)logic modeltimeline or milestone chartrésumés of all key personneljob descriptions for all key positionsletters of support/MOUs from partner organizationsevidence of nonprofit status e.g., copy of articles of incorporation, if applicableevidence of for-profit status e.g., copy of tax exemption letter from the InternalRevenue Service, if applicable Other Standard Forms, Certifications, and Other Components, as applicable, (see page 15) including:DUNS numberCCR registrationCertificationsDisclosure of lobbying activitiesAccounting System and Financial Capability Questionnaire
+Applicant is a:

+State or territory

+Unit of local government (including federally-recognized tribal government)

+Nonprofit and for-profit organization (including tribal nonprofit and for-profit organization

+Institution of higher education (including tribal institution of higher education)

+The federal amount requested is within the allowable limits of \$500,000.

+Eligible applicants must make the program available to girls and boys.

+What an Application Is Expected To Include:

+Application for Federal Assistance (SF-424) (see page 11)

+Program Narrative (see page 11)

+Format (double spaced 12-point standard font, 1" standard margins, narrative is

+30 pages or less)

+Statement of the Problem

+Performance Measures Requirements

+Program Design and Implementation

+Capabilities/Competencies

+Budget Detail Worksheet and Budget Narrative (see page 13)

+Indirect Cost Rate Agreement (if applicable) (see page 14)

+Tribal Authorizing Resolution (if applicable) (see page 14)

+Other Attachments (see page 15)

+timeline or milestone chart.

+résumés of all key personnel

+job descriptions for all key positions

+letters of support/MOUs from partner organizations

+evidence of nonprofit status e.g., copy of articles of incorporation, if applicable

+evidence of for-profit status e.g., copy of tax exemption letter from the Internal

+Revenue Service, if applicable

+Other Standard Forms, Certifications, and Other Components, (see page 15) including

+DUNS number

+CCR registration

+Certifications

+Disclosure of lobbying activities (if applicable)

+Accounting System and Financial Capability Questionnaire (if applicable)

+(" approximation of a province of a pr